Zimbra-Community/owncloud-zimlet/README.md

   * Public service hostname: mail.example.com
   * Public service protocol: https
   * Public service port: 443

+### Document preview
+Zimbra WebDAV Client uses OnlyOffice, LibreOffice and jsPDF to display previews of your documents.
+To enable LibreOffice preview, re-run the installer and choose Y when asked to install LibreOffice Document Preview.
+Previews are supported for the following file types: pdf,jpg,jpeg,png,txt,md (markdown rendering).
+Video playback *results may be poor* supported types: mp4 and webm.
+If you enabled the optional LibreOffice conversion in the installer, these file types are previewed as well: docx,doc,xlsx,xls,pptx,ppt,odt,ods,odp.
+On CentOS 7 only (see extras folder): djvu.
+On top of that the Zimbra WebDAV Client supports editing and redering plain/text and markdown documents.

 ### Configure bruteforce protection
 Zimbra WebDAV Client sends all requests to Nextcloud with an X-Forwarded-For HTTP header.
 You must configure Zimbra and Nextcloud properly to avoid problems with Nextcloud's bruteforce protection mechanism.